Pregnancy and Me

 So, I planned my first pregnancy.
 I was going to continue to ride my bike throughout pregnancy.
-I bought a ‘sit up and beg’ bike (known as ‘donkey bike’) to accommodate my growing belly and looked up routes for gentle donkey bike donders.
+I bought a ‘sit up and beg’ bike (known not very affectionately as ‘donkey bike’) to accommodate my growing belly and looked up routes for gentle donkey bike donders.
 I bemoaned the lack of maternity cycle kit.
 I was going to remain fit and healthy while I grew this baby.

 Wonderful.
 All planned out.